17 August 2026, 10:50

-This section provides context for the IG Wild beim Wild platform and situates the articles published here about hobby hunting in Switzerland.
+This section provides context on the IG Wild beim Wild platform and situates the contributions on hobby hunting in Switzerland published here.

-In short: Wild beim Wild is an independent platform for fact checks, research, and background analyses on hunting in Switzerland.
-We examine claims, contextualize sources, and show what data, studies, and current hunting law actually support.
+In short: Wild beim Wild is an independent platform for fact checks, research and background analyses on hunting in Switzerland.
+We examine claims, assess sources and show what data, studies and current hunting law actually reveal.

 Why does Wild beim Wild exist?

-The hunting debate in Switzerland is highly politicized.
-Figures, individual cases, and studies are often used selectively, sometimes without context or with truncated conclusions.
-Wild beim Wild steps in precisely there: we make statements verifiable, name uncertainties, and clearly distinguish between facts, interpretation, and evaluation.
-This provides orientation in an emotionally charged hunting-criticism debate.
+The debate on hobby hunting in Switzerland is highly politicised.
+Figures, individual cases and studies are often used selectively, sometimes without context or with truncated conclusions.
+Wild beim Wild starts precisely there: we make statements verifiable, name uncertainties and draw a clear distinction between facts, interpretation and assessment.
+This provides orientation in an emotionally charged debate on hobby hunting.

 What position does the platform take?

-Wild beim Wild criticizes hobby hunting as a practice that is problematic in terms of society and animal welfare law.
-We argue using verifiable sources, documented cases, official data on crime and hunting, as well as research literature.
-The goal is a transparent debate about whether and in what form hunting fits into a modern conservation policy.
+Wild beim Wild criticises hobby hunting as a practice that is problematic both socially and under animal welfare law.
+We argue on the basis of verifiable sources, documented cases, official data on crime and hunting as well as research literature.
+The aim is a transparent debate on whether and in what form hobby hunting fits into a modern nature conservation policy fits.

 Why is Geneva a hobby-hunting-free role model?

-The canton of Geneva is Switzerland's central reference case showing that a region can function without hobby hunting.
-Since the ban on hunting by private hunters, the state has taken over the necessary wildlife management there.
-Where interventions are required, they are carried out by cantonal specialist agencies and wildlife wardens, with clear rules, transparency, and oversight.
-For wildlife, this means less recreational disturbance from hunting; for the public, greater traceability; and for policymakers, a real-world model demonstrating that abolishing hobby hunting is practically feasible.
+The canton of Geneva is Switzerland's central reference case demonstrating that a region can function without hobby hunting.
+Since the ban on private hobby hunting, the state has taken over the necessary wildlife management there.
+Where interventions are needed, they are carried out by cantonal specialist bodies and game wardens, with clear rules, transparency and oversight.
+For wild animals this means less leisure-related disturbance from hobby hunting, for the public more accountability, and for politics a real-world model that shows: abolishing hobby hunting is practically feasible.

-A fact-check addresses a clearly formulated claim.
-We show where it comes from, what data exist on it, and what conclusion follows.
-Not every topic allows for a simple yes-or-no answer.
-In such cases, we identify the limits of the available data and explain the necessary assumptions.
-This methodology deliberately differs from opinion-driven commentary on hunting.
+A fact check answers a clearly formulated claim.
+We show where it comes from, what data exists on it, and what conclusion follows from it.
+Not every topic allows a simple yes-or-no answer.
+In such cases we name the limits of the available data and explain the necessary assumptions.
+This methodology deliberately differs from opinion-driven contributions on hobby hunting.

 Which topics does Wild beim Wild cover?

-The focus is on hunting policy, hunting law, kill numbers, animal suffering, animal rights, enforcement practice, wildlife management, and the role of authorities and associations.
-Content is bundled into thematic dossiers so that recurring political initiatives can be placed in context more quickly.
+At the centre are hunting policy, hunting law, kills, animal suffering, animal rights, enforcement practice, wildlife management and the role of authorities and associations.
+Content is bundled into thematic dossiers so that recurring political initiatives can be classified more quickly.

 Terms shape perception.
-The word predator functionally describes what animals such as wolf or lynx biologically are, without activating threat imagery.
-This linguistic precision is central to the debate on predators in Switzerland: wolf, lynx, fox, and coexistence.
+The expression predator functionally describes what animals such as the wolf or lynx biologically are, without activating images of threat.
+This linguistic precision is central to the debate on predators in Switzerland: wolf, lynx, fox and coexistence.

-We distinguish between protection status, management instruments, and real-world conflicts.
-Coexistence is a matter of planning, prevention, funding, and enforcement.
-We analyze which measures demonstrably work and how political decisions come about, for example in dealing with wildlife and livestock farming.
+We distinguish between protection status, management instruments and real conflicts.
+Coexistence is a question of planning, prevention, funding and enforcement.
+We analyse which measures demonstrably work and how political decisions come about, for example in dealing with wild animals and livestock farming.

 Is this a news site or a dossier project?

 Both.
-Alongside current articles, we are building up long-term knowledge collections.
-Dossiers provide a structured introduction and help to more quickly recognize and classify recurring arguments in hunting policy.
+Alongside current articles, we are building up long-term collections of knowledge.
+Dossiers enable a structured entry point and help to identify and classify recurring arguments in hunting policy more quickly.

 How do you ensure transparency?

 We cite sources, link to original documents and separate opinion from verifiable statements.
-When the body of research on hunting studies is only of limited reliability, we say so openly.
-Particularly with regard to culls, population figures or damage reports, context is crucial in order to avoid misinterpretations.
+Where the body of research on hobby hunting is only of limited reliability, we say so openly.
+Particularly when it comes to kills, population figures or damage reports, context is decisive in order to avoid misinterpretations.

-For the public, media and politicians, it offers orientation on a complex, emotionally charged topic.
-Use current articles to contextualize events and open the dossiers for the broader context.
-For political discussions, we provide vetted sources and argumentation aids, such as model texts for parliamentary motions in cantonal parliaments.
+For the public, the media and politics, it offers orientation on a complex and emotionally charged topic.
+Use current articles to place events in context and open the dossiers for the bigger picture.
+For political discussions we provide verified sources and argumentation aids, such as template texts for motions in cantonal parliaments.